castorini/pyserini/project-description.md

 Pyserini is built on Python 3.10 (other versions might work, but YMMV) and Java 21 (due to its dependency on [Anserini](http://anserini.io/)).
 A `pip` installation will automatically pull in major dependencies such as [PyTorch](https://pytorch.org/), [🤗 Transformers](https://github.com/huggingface/transformers), and the [ONNX Runtime](https://onnxruntime.ai/).

-The toolkit also comes with "extras":
+The toolkit also has a number of optional dependencies:

 ```
-pip install 'pyserini[extras]'
+pip install 'pyserini[optional]'
 ```

-Notably, `faiss-cpu`, `lightgbm`, and `nmslib` are included in these "extras".
+Notably, `faiss-cpu`, `lightgbm`, and `nmslib` are included in these optional dependencies.
 Installation of these packages can be temperamental, which is why they are not included in the core dependencies.
 It might be a good idea to install these yourself separately.